srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ### Exercise 3: Generate and Configure IoT Edge Device CA Certificates

 In this exercise, you will generate test certificates using Linux.
-You will do this on the **vm-az220-training-gw0001-{your-id}** Virtual Machine using a helper script contained within the "Starter" folder for this lab that you created during lab 3 of this course.
+You will do this using a **vm-az220-training-gw0001-{your-id}** Virtual Machine and a helper script that you will find within the "Starter" folder for this lab.

 #### Task 1: Connect to the VM